Sleep Problems Caused By Cerebral Palsy

 When children do not get regular sleep, their health can suffer.
 It is important to talk to your health care provider about how you can help your child sleep so that their body can recharge at night.

 In some cases, sleep treatments can be expensive.
-If your child’s case of cerebral palsy was caused by medical malpractice, your family may be eligible for a financial settlement.
-This money could help pay for some or all of your child’s sleep treatments, medications or adaptive equipment.
+If your child’s cerebral palsy was caused by medical malpractice, your family may be eligible for a financial settlement.
+This money could help pay for some or all of your child’s sleep treatments, medications, or adaptive equipment.